Pierre Cardin: 1950s

 Cardin was the first couturier to turn to Japan as a high fashion market when he travelled there in 1957, and it was in Japan that he would discover one of his favorite models and muses, Hiroko Matsumoto, known professionally as Hiroko, whom the public would associate with Cardin through much of the 1960s.

 After his breakthrough 1957 couture collections, Cardin's womenswear shows would be regularly covered in the world's fashion press.
 He continued to be recognized as a top tailor, and his late 1950s collections were noted for their accomplished presentations of a number of trends of the time: waistless dresses, geometric seaming, large collars, large buttons, shoulder interest, knee-length skirts, large tall hats, and bouffant hairstyles.
 These styles were accepted in Europe but considered avant-garde in the US, where Americans preferred the kind of figure-revealing forms established by Dior in 1947 and rejected the new shapes out of Europe.

 Cardin also began to display at this time design elements that would become characteristic of his work for years to come.
-His love of pleats, cowl necklines, and batwing sleeves, for instance, already evident in the late fifties, would still be notable in his output in the 1980s.
+His love of pleats, cowl necklines, side closures, and batwing sleeves, for instance, already evident in the late fifties, would still be notable in his output in the 1980s.
 Large, upturned bowl hats set on the back of the head were also favored by him in these years and would continue to be seen in his collections into the mid-1960s.

 In 1958, he showed knee-length puffball skirts, coats with similar turned-under hems, and tops that featured integral scarf constructions, a theme that Cardin would continue for much of his career.
 For the fall, he showed large, innovative collar treatments, high waists, bouffant millinery, and slim, somewhat Directoire eveningwear, all contributing to what he called a mushroom silhouette.
 His 1959 work focused on a lowered and extended shoulderline achieved via tucked sleeves; continued collar interest; dresses that were either chemises or softly bloused about a belted waist; puff-hemmed balloon skirts for evening somewhat similar to Balenciaga's of 1950; and continued large hats and bouffant hairdos.

 He also presented his first women's ready-to-wear collection in 1959.